crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 ## Existing Solution: puts debug

-Doing `printf`/`print`/`puts` to debug the execution of a program is widely used.
+Debugging the execution of a program using `printf`/`print`/`puts` is widely used.
 In Crystal we could write some variation of:

 ```crystal